jobjo/jobjo.github.io/_posts/2017-12-20-lenses-as-modules.md

 {% endhighlight %}

 ### Composing lenses
-There would be little point in defining lenses if it weren't possible to compose them.
-We can either define composition as a module functor via a function inlining the module construction.
+There would be little point in defining lenses if it weren't for the ability to compose them.
+We can either define composition as a module functor or via a function inlining the module construction.
 Here's the latter version:

 {% highlight ocaml %}
 let compose (type u)